 Choose your images thoughtfully

 Don’t misuse any UT Dallas logo/monogram.
 Keep in mind how the image you select will look as a thumbnail.
-Refer to the University’s brand standards and/or collaborate with the Periodicals team for help and ideas.
+Refer to the University’s brand standards and/or collaborate with the Social Media team for help and ideas.

 Include “UT Dallas” or “UTD” in the account name

 The University of Texas at Dallas is a strong brand that people recognize.
 Including “UT Dallas” or “UTD” in your name helps prospective followers know that you are a part of the University.
 It gives you automatic legitimacy.

 Maintain consistency with social media account naming across accounts

 - twitter.com/utdurec and facebook.com/utdurec

 Biography and links

 All social media channels have bio/about me sections.
 Fill.
 Them.
 Out.
 If your account has a blank bio, potential followers are less likely to follow you because they don’t know what you are.
 Also, include a link to your website or department/organization page.

 It’s in your best interest to have at least two people handle your social media channels because employees take vacation time, get sick, leave the University, etc. Your team is responsible for creating and posting content, moderating comments, answering direct messages and looking at metrics.
 Monitoring your channels may require off-hours work.